Skip to main content

 Who should use Gemini CLI?

-Gemini CLI is best for Refactoring or onboarding to large unfamiliar codebases by asking natural-language questions across the whole repo and Generating prototype web or mobile apps from a Figma export, screenshot, or PDF spec without leaving the terminal.
-It's particularly useful for deployment & hosting professionals who need gemini 2.5 pro model access from the terminal.
+Gemini CLI is best for Codebase exploration and refactoring from the terminal and Search-grounded technical research without leaving a shell.
+It's particularly useful for cli ai agents professionals who need gemini 2.5 pro model access from the terminal.

 What are the best Gemini CLI alternatives?

-Popular Gemini CLI alternatives include Claude Code, Aider, Cursor.
+Popular Gemini CLI alternatives include Aider, Cursor, Windsurf (now Devin Desktop).
 Each has different strengths, so compare features and pricing to find the best fit.

 More about Gemini CLI